The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

 Another problem is that some people cut back on working out because they are too tired or busy.
 However, getting into 20 or 30 minutes of brisk physical activity a day can have significant beneficial effects.
 You’ll be more relaxed, have more energy, and improve the kind of thoughts you are having.

 Lastly, as much as sleep and moving your body are important, what you eat and drink are also big factors in your overall health.
-You can consult your doctor to see whether you are getting good nutrition, drinking enough water, and taking the proper medicine to help aid in your mind-body connection.
+You can consult your doctor to see whether you are getting good nutrition, drinking enough water, and taking the proper medicine.

 Sound Mind in a Sound Body